fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_007.md

 seriously consider you for the position.

 ## What to Do When You Can’t Make Progress on a Project?

+I suppose that depends on what the nature of the blockage is.
+After all, if you find it hard to solve a bug your approach will be different than if you have a problem figuring out how to write the code you need.
+There are naturally more ways than these to get blocked but for the sake of argument I will try to focus on these two.

+When I am stuck on a bug I find the simplest way to figure out how to solve it is by trying to isolate the area where the issue is.
+This often just means that I try to replicate the bug on my workstation.
+Once I can replicate the issue I start by checking what the state of the system is just before the problem occurs.
+You can almost think about it as how you would handle a function.
+There is some input of data and I just want to know what it is before I look at the details of the logic.

+Once I know what the state is I want to find where the unexpected result happens.
+This usually means that I allow the program to run until the error has happened.
+Now I have a area to investigate.

+Once I have an area I start going either forward or backwards in the logic until I can narrow down where the problem is.
+The process is very similar to how you use a debugger to slowly go through each step of the program but you don't need one to do it.
+It does speed things up I find though but I am known to be too lazy at times and just use simple log statements.

+The general idea is applicable when I get stuck on a feature I need to develop.
+I try to remove the things I am unsure about how to do and focus on what I know the code has to do.
+So I start small.
+This approach fits pretty well with Test driven development and I use this approach at times to slow down the development process for myself.
+It helps a bit to write tests in cases such as these since the test almost become like a checklist of functionality.

+Once I know what parts of the feature I can handle I start trying to make a first version of the implementation.
+Once I am happy that the part I know how to do works I start with the next requirement on the list.
+I keep going until I hit something I am unsure about.
+With a bit of luck and a fair bit of Googling skills, I often find that when I have segmented out implementation details from the feature so I can just focus on simple base cases, I often find it easier to solve my problem.

+True to the "Divide and conquer" methodology, I suggest you try to simplify your problems and solve many small problems in iteration rather than try to tackle them all at the same time.
+When you get really good at it this becomes almost like a superpower.
+You learn that you can build almost an entire feature without having all the details upfront because you have learned how to use mocks, interfaces and other methods for isolating parts you don't know from parts you do know how to do.
+Your stakeholders will love the fact that you can work and get almost done when specific details may be delayed due to scheduling issues.

 ## How should developers handle disagreements with managers and navigate decision-making in tech teams?
 ## What Would You Say to a CEO Who Belittles Your Work?
 ## How to Deal with Impostor Syndrome in Software Development?